NikRepo/DemoApi/README.md

 cd your-repo-name

 2. Configure MongoDB Atlas
    Create a MongoDB Atlas account if you don't have one.
    Create a new cluster.
    Get the connection string from MongoDB Atlas.
    Replace the <Your MongoDB Connection String> in the appsettings.json file with your MongoDB connection string.
    Replace Database name and Collection name in appsettings.json

 3.Update appsettings.json
+{
+  "Logging": {
+    "LogLevel": {
+      "Default": "Information",
+      "Microsoft.AspNetCore": "Warning"
+    }
+  },
+  "MongoDb": {
+    "ConnectionString": "mongodb+srv://username:password@cluster5.qfcy0b5.mongodb.net/?retryWrites=true&w=majority&appName=Cluster5",
+    "Database": "DemoApi",
+    "Collection": "DemoCollection"
+  },
+  "AllowedHosts": "*"
+}

 ----------------------------------------------------------------------------